Gear Innovation

 Contact us

-The National Marine Sanctuary Foundation is committed to working with the fishing community, fishery managers, scientists and other partners to advance gear innovation solutions to reduce the risk of entanglement for whales and other marine life while supporting thriving fisheries.
+The National Marine Sanctuary Foundation is committed to working with the fishing community, fishery managers, gear manufacturers, and other partners to advance gear innovation solutions to reduce the risk of entanglement for whales and other marine life while supporting thriving fisheries.

-On the U.S. West Coast, whale entanglements increased significantly in 2014, from an average of 8 per year from 1982 to 2013 to 34 per year from 2014 to 2022.
-The majority of entanglements reports come from California, where fixed gear fisheries, such as trap/pot and gillnet operations are prevalent.
-Although the specific fishery responsible is often unknown, most confirmed cases involve Dungeness crab gear.
-Humpback whales are the most common entangled whale species.
-Entanglements have also been confirmed for blue whales, fin whales, gray whales, killer whales, minke whales, sperm whales, and leatherback sea turtles.
-In 2023, there were 27 confirmed entanglements on the West Coast.
-This level remains higher than what occurred prior to 2014 but continues a trend of fewer entanglements compared to the peak of over 50 in 2016.
+On the U.S. West Coast, whale entanglements increased significantly beginning in 2014, from an average of 8 per year between 1982 and 2013 to 34 per year from 2014 to 2022.
+Most entanglements are reported off the coast of California, where fixed gear fisheries, such as trap/pot and gillnet operations are prevalent.
+While the specific source is often unknown, most confirmed cases involve Dungeness crab gear.
+Humpback whales are the most commonly entangled species, though entanglements have also been documented for several other whale species and leatherback sea turtles.
+In 2024, 36 entanglements were confirmed along the West Coast, the highest total reported since 2018

-In response to the increase in reported entanglements, state and federal fishery managers, in consultation with industry leaders and other stakeholders, are collaboratively working to identify and implement solutions to reduce entanglement risk in the Dungeness crab fishery and other fixed gear fisheries.
-As part of these ongoing efforts, the Foundation is supporting a collaborative initiative to trial innovative fishing gear that offers potential solutions to reduce entanglement risks while allowing fishing to continue.
-In partnership with fishermen, gear manufacturers, fishery managers, and other stakeholders, we facilitate gear access, provide training, and offer support to test a variety of gear types in real-world fishing conditions.
-These trials will inform further testing, guide technology development, and contribute to the potential approval of innovative gear types for use in California trap fisheries.
-This would offer fishermen the opportunity to continue fishing in areas where traditional gear is restricted due to increased entanglement risks.
+In response, state and federal fishery managers, in consultation with industry leaders and other stakeholders, are collaboratively working to identify and implement solutions to reduce entanglement risk in the Dungeness crab fishery and other fixed gear fisheries.
+As part of these efforts, the Foundation supports a collaborative initiative to trial innovative fishing gear that offers potential solutions to reduce entanglement risk while allowing fishing to continue.
+In partnership with fishermen, gear manufacturers, fishery managers, and other stakeholders, we provide access to gear, training, and support to test a range of technologies under real-world fishing conditions.
+Results from these trials will inform additional testing, guide technology development, and support the potential approval of innovative gear for use in California trap fisheries, providing fishermen with opportunities to continue fishing in areas where traditional gear is restricted due to entanglement risk.

-Gear testing activities are mainly taking place off California’s central coast, primarily within state waters in zones 3 and 4, which have regularly experienced closures due to the presence of whales and risk of entanglement.
+Gear testing is primarily taking place off California’s central coast, an area that has regularly experienced closures due to whale presence and entanglement risk.

-The gear currently being tested includes pop-up fishing technologies, also known as on-demand gear, which reduce the amount of time that buoy lines are in the water column, thereby decreasing the risk of entanglements with whales and sea turtles. .
-These systems use acoustic signals or timed-release mechanisms to release a stowed rope and buoy, buoyant spool, or lift bag to the surface, allowing fishermen to retrieve gear without the need for persistent vertical lines.
-The following types of systems are available for testing.
+Technologies currently being tested include pop-up or on-demand gear, which reduce the amount of time buoy lines are present in the water column and thereby lower the risk of entanglements with whales and sea turtles.
+These systems use acoustic or timed-release mechanisms to deploy a stowed rope and buoy, buoyant spool, or lift bag to the surface, allowing fishermen to retrieve gear without persistent vertical lines.

-To expand testing opportunities, the Foundation is creating an innovative gear library to offer fishermen access to a variety of gear from multiple manufacturers.
-Fishermen can borrow gear for testing and, in exchange, provide data on performance along with feedback and suggestions to help improve the technologies to better meet their needs.
+To expand testing opportunities, the Foundation created an innovative gear library to offer fishermen access to gear from multiple manufacturers.
+Fishermen can borrow gear for testing and, in exchange, provide performance data and feedback to help improve the technologies.

 Testing Activity Updates

-Testing activities are currently underway and as of August 26, 2024, participating fishermen have completed 708 trials trials with four different pop-up fishing systems.
+Testing activities are ongoing.
+As of June 30, 2025, participating fishermen have carried out 880 trials using six different pop-up fishing systems.

 “Innovative fishing gears are a promising option to reduce the frequency and severity of marine life entanglements.
 However, a thoughtful and systematic approach to testing is necessary to determine the suitability of specific gear innovations for the California Dungeness crab fishery.
 CDFW is proud to partner with the National Marine Sanctuary Foundation on this collaborative, science-based project.” – Craig Shuman, CDFW Marine Region